Overview

 The chickenpox vaccine

-You can pay for the vaccine at some private clinics or travel clinics.
+You can also pay for the vaccine at some private clinics or travel clinics.
 It costs between £120 and £200.

 Shingles and chickenpox